SM 15

 Coloured areas depict IP anomalous zones dipping along faults toward the south.Figure 4: Showing network of faults and coloured IP anomalies dipping along faults toward the south.

 Silver Dollar’s initial drilling program consisted of 1,853 metres of diamond drilling completed over nine holes at Crown Point and Wyoming areas of the property (see news release of March 11, 2025).
+Subsequent geologic modeling of the near-surface exploration drilling results indicate that the Curlew Vein extends east from the Blackhawk Mine into the vicinity of the Wyoming Complex (see news release of April 16, 2025).

 Mineralized intersections at the Wyoming Target indicate exploration remains open along strike and down dip, with mineralized continuity established up to 165 metres east of the Blackhawk Mine.